ash-project/ash_graphql/documentation/topics/authorize-with-graphql.md

 ## Field Policies

-Field policies in AshGraphql work by producing a `null` value for any forbidden field, as well as an error in the errors list.
+By default, field policies in AshGraphql work by producing a `null` value for any forbidden field, as well as an error in the errors list.

 > ### nullability {: .warning}
 >
 > Any fields with field policies on them should be nullable.
 If they are not nullable, the _parent_ object will also be `null` (and considered in an error state), because `null` is not a valid type for that field.

-To make fields as nullable even if it is not nullable by its definition, use the `nullable_fields` option.
+To make specific fields nullable even if they are not nullable by definition, use the `nullable_fields` option.

 ```elixir
 graphql do